 Gamers who cut their mouse’s cord still need a fail-safe connection that doesn't introduce lag.
 On the job, you may want multi-PC control or the option for Bluetooth.
 And who doesn’t like some programmable buttons or a long-lasting battery ?

 There’s an infestation of wireless mice on the market today.
 So here are some things to consider before seeking out your best wireless mouse.

 Shopping Tips: Find the Best Wireless Mouse

-Shape and comfort: A mouse’s shape and design play a large role in how effective it is as a tool.
-You want a wireless mouse that feels like a natural extension of your arm, not a clunky or cheap-feeling hunk of plastic that hinders your gaming or productivity.
+Shape and comfort: A mouse’s shape and design play large roles in how effective of a tool it is.
+The best wireless mouse feels like a natural extension of your arm, not a clunky or cheap-feeling hunk of plastic hindering your gaming or productivity.